-As someone who works with performance-focused OEM factories, I’ve seen why technical fabrics remain the backbone of UA’s competitive edge—and why new brands can learn from this long-term strategy.
+As someone working closely with performance OEM factories, I’ve seen why technical fabrics remain the backbone of UA’s competitive edge—and why new brands should learn from this strategy.

 Table of Contents